What Are Some Of The Consequences Of Ignition Interlock Violations

 If somebody else drives the vehicle, that person still has to offer breath samples to the device.
-The interlock provide or MVD cannot tell who is driving the vehicle.
-They only know it is being driven.
+The interlock provider or MVD cannot tell who is driving the vehicle.
+The vehicle only knows it is being driven by someone.
 The required driver may still be held responsible for violations so it is very important to log the times when someone else operates the vehicle, even if it’s a spouse or other family member who has permission.

 Consequences Of Ignition Interlock Violations

 Of course, purpose of the Ignition Interlock Device is to ensure that the driver does not drive a vehicle with alcohol in the system.
 The device gives you a chance a chance to continue to drive.
 In some cases, however, the device may report false positives.
 These devices are far from perfect and error happen that are no fault of the driver.
 In other cases, somebody else might be operating the vehicle.
 It’s very important to document the circumstances of any violations that may incur.